-SEO website basics for the small business minded
+Get-your-mind-right SEO website basics for small businesses

 In the wake of advancing algorithm-based indexing and ranking is a dynamic search engine optimization (SEO) environment that continues to evolve into a intuitive and rewarding process for small businesses that do it right.

-Thankfully, today’s SEO is different.
+Thankfully, SEO is much different today.

 Now, SEO is leveraged heavily on content quality with meaningful context and user experience.
 If you take the time to develop engaging content that people will find useful, SEO crawlers will reward you.

 These SEO advancements are good for everyone involved, and you don’t have to be overly technically with this type of SEO either.
 You just need to get your mind right and focus on what’s important — your customers and what they need.

 Here are five SEO basics every business website should hold to:

 Lately, both Google and Bing — the undisputed kings of search engine use — have stressed the importance of mobile optimization and even introduced mobile-first indexing late last year.